-Our Mission is “Working together to ensure New Zealand is protected from the adverse impacts of invasive species.”
+Our mission is “Working together to ensure New Zealand is protected from the adverse impacts of invasive species.”

-Connecting people and organisations to share their biosecurity knowledge is an important objective for the NZBI.
-We have branches throughout the country that meet regularly and we all come together annually during New Zealand Biosecurity Month to hold the National Education and Training Seminar (NETS).
+Connecting people and organisations to share their knowledge in the field of biosecurity is an important objective for the NZBI.
+We have branches throughout the country that meet regularly and we all come together annually during a “New Zealand Biosecurity Week” to hold the National Education and Training Seminar (NETS).
 In order to connect people to places, NETS is held in a different location around New Zealand each year and allows our members the opportunity to share experiences and successes as well as lessons learnt.
 The seminar invites top national and international speakers from across the spectrum of biosecurity.
 The NZBI also funds and creates opportunities for the professional development of our members.

 Please take the time to make the most of the resources available on our website and find out more about the NZBI.
 To find out more about biosecurity issues and what NZBI members are up to day in, day out, I encourage you check out the latest editions of Protect magazine.

 If you value biosecurity and want to connect with people who work in biosecurity then I encourage you to join the NZBI community and contact your local branch representatives.